groundhoggwp/groundhogg/README.txt

 = 1.0.20 =
 * ADDED Iframe support for Forms!
 You can now paste forms into your CRM on any site anywhere.
+* ADDED Support for custom page builder blocks.
+Elementor is the first to be added.
+Others will come later.

 = 1.0.19.5 =
 * ADDED Raw email confirmation link that can be put in buttons.